v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 Serialization
 -------------

-Every field the attribute is attached to or the attribute is looking for must be serializable by Unity, meaning those fields must be either public or private with the `SerializeField Attribute <https://docs.unity3d.com/2023.3/Documentation/ScriptReference/SerializeField.html>`_ and valid to the Unity serializer.
+Every field the attribute is attached to must be serializable by Unity, meaning those fields must be either public or private with the
+`SerializeField Attribute <https://docs.unity3d.com/2023.3/Documentation/ScriptReference/SerializeField.html>`_ and valid to the Unity serializer.

 Here is an exammple of what's valid and what's not::